jlfwong/hvac-sim-app/src/lib/questions.md

 Both the vertical _and_ horizontal components should be falling as we reach sunset (because the sunlight needs to pass through a larger cylinder of the atmosphere to reach out)

 TODO(jlfwong): Confirm that these are different using pysolar

+# Electric furnaces

+The heat pumps hooray codebase says electric furnaces have no capacity limit, but all the advertised furnaces I see have a kW limit.